MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Multi-line / Block

 TMDL supports multi-line blocks of embedded expressions as property values.
 Blocks are delimited by using three backtick (**```**) notation.
-The delimiter should be applied immediately following the colon and equal sign (**:=**) and after the line following the expression, like in the following example:
+The delimiter should be applied immediately following the equal sign (**=**) and the line following the expression, like in the following example:

 ```tmdl
 table Table1